A spectral sequence for Dehn fillings: Abstract

 \section{Abstract}

 We study how the cohomology of a type $F_\infty$ relatively hyperbolic group pair $(G,\mc{P})$ changes under Dehn fillings (i.e. quotients of group pairs).
-For sufficiently long Dehn fillings where the quotient pair $(\bar{G},\bar{\mc{P}})$ is type $F_\infty$, we show that there is a spectral sequence relating the cohomology groups $H^i(G,\mc{P};\Z G)$ and $H^i\left(\bar{G},\bar{\mc{P}};\Z\bar{G}\right)$.
-As a consequence, we show that essential cohomological dimension is preserved under these Dehn fillings.
-This suggests that the topological dimension of the Bowditch boundary is preserved under sufficiently long Dehn fillings.
+For sufficiently long Dehn fillings where the quotient pair $(\bar{G},\bar{\mc{P}})$ is of type $F_\infty$, we show that there is a spectral sequence relating the cohomology groups $H^i(G,\mc{P};\Z G)$ and $H^i\left(\bar{G},\bar{\mc{P}};\Z\bar{G}\right)$.
+As a consequence, we show that essential cohomological dimension does not increase under these Dehn fillings.